Mr Justin Leonard is a project leader for bushfire research at CSIRO’s Sustainable Ecosystems.

 He has lectured on the performance of buildings in bushfires to a variety of audiences which include:

 - Municipal District Fire Wardens

 - Community Fire Guard Coordinators.

-Mr Leonard is now a senior research Fellow and course coordinator at Melbourne Universities School of Architecture and Planning.
+He is now the course coordinator for two Melbourne University School of Architecture and Planning subjects: